Tchez/brain-blog/notes/projects/speakup-community/remote/roles-responsibilities.md

 ## Marketing & Social Media {#marketing}

-<div className="alert alert--info" role="alert">Promotes SpeakUp Palmas online and keeps the community engaged.</div>
+<div className="alert alert--info" role="alert">Promotes SpeakUp Community online and keeps the community engaged.</div>

 <br/>

-**Role:** Manage SpeakUp Palmas’ digital presence, driving engagement and event promotion.
+**Role:** Manage SpeakUp Community’ digital presence, driving engagement and event promotion.

 **Who can be one:** Anyone interested in communication, social media, audiovisual creation or content-marketing.
 Each admin may focus on one or several fronts depending on skills and time.